hexbatch/apple-core/core-docs/step-5-types/type-overview.md

 # Attributes

 Attributes can be added to the type, so that they are readable in the element:

 * attribues can be live, in which case they are readable and writable on the element.
-* or they can be const, in which case only read, they are not having any state changes.
-This can be for describing the type itself, or other things that do not change in the elements
+* or they can be static.
+This can be for describing the type itself, or other things that do not change in the elements.

+Each attribute can be made readable or writable based on their bounds and permissions in their own definition

 Attributes can be on a final list, so that any child cannot override them (type will not be created if attempted)

 ## Defining action listeners

-attributes can be placed in the live_actions if they hold an action, these have state in the elements attributes can be placed in the type_actions same way, but for type wide events
+attributes can be placed in the live_actions if they hold an action, these have state in the elements attributes can be placed in the static_actions same way, but for type wide events